 A word of caution: only change the date of publication if you have updated at least 10% of the article.
 If you change the publication date without making substantial changes to the content, this will most likely be viewed by Google as an attempt to trick the search engine and could result in a penalty.

 Now that we’ve looked at how to tweak a Page #2 blog post, let’s go back to the SERPWatcher.
-We want to find which blog posts are going to give the highest ROI for our effort.
+You need to find which blog posts are going to give the highest ROI for your effort.

 The data is currently sorted by rank (the first column) but we now want to sort it by search volume.
 Click on the 5th column and sort the keywords by descending monthly search volume:

 This will show you which of your Page #2 keywords offers the most return for your efforts.